gallettilance/ATS-blockchain/README.md

 1. define miners/users
 2. make transactions (valid or otherwise)
 3. write/execute smart contract
+4. write/execute queries
-4. decide who will mine the next block
+5. decide who will mine the next block
-5. view the balance of users
+6. view the balance of users
-6. view the blockchain and/or repeat from 1/2
+7. view the blockchain and/or repeat from 1/2

-For more information, please read the following [article](https://beta.observablehq.com/@galletti94/functional-blockchain).
+The full report is online.
+Part 1 is [here](https://beta.observablehq.com/@galletti94/functional-blockchain) and part 2 is [here](https://beta.observablehq.com/@galletti94/functional-blockchain-part-2).

 ## Running the application